 There are a few different possible phenomena that could potentially explain the ability for M. major to proliferate in the estuary with a high number of internal prey, despite the relative lack of free-living T. amphioxeia.
-One of the more simple explanations could be that T. amphioxeia is able to persist inside the ciliate as a non-replicating endosymbiont for an extended period of time, and grows in number over the course of the bloom as M. major continues to graze.
+The most parsimonious explanation would be that T. amphioxeia is able to persist inside the ciliate as a non-replicating endosymbiont for an extended period of time, and grows in number over the course of the bloom as M. major continues to graze.
 In the Korean isolate of the related ciliate, M. rubrum, it has been shown that the prey plastids can not only persist, but also maintain photosynthetic function for up to 80 days (Myung 2013).
-Though the perseverance of whole endosymbionts in Mesodinium ciliates has yet been investigated in full, it is not unlikely that T. amphioxeia would be able to remain inside M. major for at least as long as it would take for the ciliate to acquire enough prey as seen in the present study.
+T. amphioxeia may remain inside M. major for at least as long as it would take for the ciliate to acquire enough prey as seen in the present study.
 The high number of internal T. amphioxeia could also potentially be explained by replication of the cryptophyte inside the host cell.
 While the ability of T. amphioxeia to divide inside M. major has not yet been demonstrated in cultures, it has been observed in other single-celled endosymbiont-bearing organisms, such as the ciliate Paramecium bursaria (Kodama and Fujishima 2009, Johnson 2011).
 Another possible explanation could be related to the observations of numerous cryptophytes attached to the cirri of M. major during previous blooms in the CRE (Peterson et al. 2013).
 These attached cryptophytes, neither free-living nor endosymbionts, would not have been detected by the methods used in this study and could potentially represent the “missing” source of prey for M. major.

-Any one of these possible explanations for the differences observed between the number of free-living and ingested T. amphioxeia would represent a deviation from the canonical descriptions of predator-prey relationships between marine microbes.
+These possible explanations for the differences observed between the number of free-living and ingested T. amphioxeia would represent a deviation from the canonical descriptions of predator-prey relationships between marine microbes.
 It is clear that, while environmental conditions (such as nutrient availability) affecting the abundances and physiology of T. amphioxeia are likely to play a significant role in the development of the M. major bloom, the unique interactions between this ciliate and its cryptophyte prey also contribute to M. major’s proliferation in the CRE.
 Without a cultured representative of M. major, the specifics of this predator-prey relationship remain speculative.
 Future studies would benefit from the combined use of molecular methodologies and high-resolution sampling to examine the interactions between the captured T. amphioxeia and M. major, in situ.

 Acknowledgments